Marc Sangnier: Work

 Sangnier aimed to bring the Catholic Church into a greater conformity with French Republican ideals and to provide an alternative to anticlerical labour movements.
-The movement was initially successful, but was eventually condemned by Pope Pius X in the letter Notre charge apostolique in 1910.
-A plaque however in the garden of the Marc Sangnier Institute in Boulevard Raspail recalls the visit some years later of Cardinal Cerretti, the emissary of Pope Benedict XV.
+The movement was initially successful, but was eventually condemned by Pope Pius X in the encyclical Notre charge apostolique in 1910.
+A plaque however in the garden of the Marc Sangnier Institute in Boulevard Raspail recalls the visit some years later of Cardinal Bonaventura Cerretti, the emissary of Pope Benedict XV.
 In 1912 Sangnier founded a replacement group, the Young Republic League to promote his vision of social Catholicism.

 Sangnier founded a newspaper, La Démocratie, which campaigned for equality for women, proportional representation at elections, and for pacifism.
 He was also one of the pioneers of the French youth-hostelling movement.
 In 1928 he employed the 19-year-old Émilien Amaury in his first job, from which he went on to found the Amaury publishing empire.